sjc/jag3d/README.md

 *Note:* Since the GPU will be reading data from (and in the case of the scratch memory, writing data to) each of the areas of memory these pointers point to, it is essential to have them aligned on longword (4 byte) boundaries.
 The best approach for this would be to allocate them in an assembly language file's `.bss` section with `.long` alignment.
 Next best is the approach shown in the demo code, where `malloc()` is used to request a buffer slightly larger than required, the address of which is then aligned.

-(TODO: It should be possible, if using one of the smaller renderers and models with a small number of points, to have `tpoints` reference an area of GPU memory.
-This needs testing.)
+It is be possible, if using one of the smaller renderers and models with a small number of points, to use the space at the end of GPU memory pointed-to by `_gpubuf` as the Tpoint scratch memory.
+There must be 16 bytes free for each point in your largest model.

 ## Multiple Renderers